JustinIven/smtp-oauth-relay/docs/azure-tables.md

 ### Grant Permissions

 The relay needs permissions to read from the table.
+Internally, it uses DefaultAzureCredential to authenticate to Azure so you can use multiple methods to provide the necessary credentials.
+More details on DefaultAzureCredential can be found [here](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential).

 #### Using Managed Identity (Recommended)